 Galway Kinnell

-Back to school month in my household is the month of August.
-My daughters are empowered to a certain degree so back to school responsibilities are definitely a shared task.
-For example, this school year my 17 yr old took on the responsibility to drive herself to the store and shop for school supplies as well as attend her open house day at school unaccompanied.
+Back to school month in my household starts in the month of August.
+My daughters are empowered to a certain degree, so back to school responsibilities are definitely a shared task.
+For example, this school year, my 17 yr old took on the responsibility to drive herself to the store and shop for school supplies as well as attend her open house day at school unaccompanied.
 I didn't have to review a class list or respond to any emails.
 She addressed them all.

 You can buy your children all the latest gadgets and fashion trends that pleases them temporarily; but the gift of empowerment is priceless and everlasting.